-Qld is divided into 77 Local Government Council areas.
-Each Council is responsible for providing basic infrastructure and services through long term planning frameworks (Strategic Planning) and lawful frameworks (Statutory Planning).
+Queensland’s 77 Local Government Council areas are responsible for providing infrastructure and services through long term planning frameworks (Strategic Planning) and lawful frameworks (Statutory Planning).

-If a development does not strictly comply with the example identified in the Acceptable Outcome, the planning scheme provides flexibility to allow for innovative solutions or different approaches that still achieve the overall aim of the code.
-These are known as ‘Performance Outcomes’.
+However, if a development does not strictly comply with the example identified in the Acceptable Outcome, the planning scheme allows for innovative solutions or approaches that still achieve the overall aim of the code.
+These are ‘Performance Outcomes’.

-Planning schemes set out a long term vision for the future of the area in their Strategic Framework.
-However, they are written at a set point in time and are not always able to plan for changed local circumstances, innovation in technology and changing consumer trends.
-Development proposals that are in conflict with the planning scheme can still be lodged for assessment and may be approved by Council if there are significant community benefits.
+Planning schemes set out a long-term vision for the future of the area in their Strategic Framework.
+However, they are not always able to plan for changes in local circumstances, technology, and consumer trends.
+Developers can still lodge proposals that conflict with the planning scheme for assessment, and Council may approve the proposal if it provides significant community benefits.

-The benefit of this flexible approach is that it focuses on delivering better outcomes, rather than being constrained by a prescriptive and inflexible development framework.
-The system is set up to ensure that each development is assessed on its merits as opposed to a ‘one size fits all approach’; We support this type of performance based planning in Queensland because it allows for greater scope to create good development outcomes in the form of design excellence, innovation, sustainability and community dividend.
+The benefit of this flexible approach is that it focuses on delivering better outcomes, rather than constraining developments within a prescriptive and inflexible framework.
+The system ensures that Council assesses each development on its merits as opposed to a ‘one size fits all approach’; YIMBY Qld supports this type of performance-based planning because it allows for greater scope to create good development outcomes.

-Disclaimer: The information on this page is intended as a plain English guide to the town planning system in Queensland.
-While all care has been taken in its preparation, it is not a substitute for professional town planning or legal advice.
+YIMBY Qld intends the information on this page as a plain English guide to the town planning system.
+While YIMBY Qld has taken all care in its preparation, it is not a substitute for professional town planning or legal advice.